benkcwong/benkcwong.github.io/content/home/about.md

 I am an Epidemiologist at the Centre for Global Health Research in St. Michael's Hospital.
 We generate and disseminate evidence-based research quantifying the major causes of premature mortality among the world's poorest populations.
 Our research areas include maternal and child health, gender inequalities, tobacco control, and health policy/economics.

-This is a (not-so-private) oasis for tinkering with quantitative analysis methods, experimenting with data visualization techniques, and improving my scientific communication skills.
+This is my (not-so-private) hideaway for tinkering with quantitative analysis methods, data viz techniques, and communicating science to a broader audience.

-Feel free to say hi and thanks for stopping by!

 "We think our job is to ensure health and survival.
 But really it is larger than that.
 It is to enable well-being." - Atul Gawande